 However, if you are not sure about whether to spend the money or not, you can download a certificate from the home page of Acuvue Oasys Contact Lenses with Transitions Light Intelligent Technology.

 This certificate will let you ask for free trial lenses from participating eye doctors.
-However, it is important to remember that you will have to pay for the eye exam and fitting fees.
+It is important to remember that you will have to pay for the eye exam and fitting fees.

 However, that aside, transition lenses fall within a similar price range.
 Also, with vision insurance, you may be able to save more on out-of-pocket expenses.

-You can buy transition contacts from a local drugstore retailer or an optometry clinic.
-You can speak with your optometrist or ophthalmologist to see if transition contacts are a suitable solution.
+Or you can buy transition contacts from a local drugstore retailer or an optometry clinic.
+You can speak with your optometrist or ophthalmologist to find out where to purchase transition contact lenses.

 Yes.
 Transition contacts have the same photochromatic additive in transition glasses that help them darken when exposed to natural sunlight.